GetVerdict

 midpoint × (1 − dispersion) … midpoint × (1 + dispersion)

-Dispersion is observed in the comparable pool, bounded between 6% (very tight market) and 18% (sparse evidence).
+Dispersion comes from weighted quartiles in the similar-sales pool, bounded between 6% (very tight market) and 18% (sparse evidence).

 Premium / discount %